cockroachdb/docs/src/current/cockroachcloud/export-metrics.md

 {% include_cached feature-phases/preview.md %}
 {{site.data.alerts.end}}

-To enable metrics export for your CockroachDB {{ site.data.products.dedicated }} cluster to Datadog, you can either enable the Datadog integration in your CockroachDB {{ site.data.products.dedicated }} Cloud Console, or on the command line via the [Cloud API]({% link cockroachcloud/cloud-api.md %}):
+To enable metrics export for your CockroachDB {{ site.data.products.standard }} cluster to Datadog, you can either:

 - Use the Cloud Console, following the [Monitor CockroachDB {{ site.data.products.cloud }} with Datadog]({% link cockroachcloud/tools-page.md %}#monitor-cockroachdb-cloud-with-datadog) instructions.